gphilipp/streaming-applications-gitops/README.md

 cd streaming-applications-gitops
 ```

+Before we move on and create the files necessary to deploy our apps, we're going to configure some infrastructure components.

 ## Install the Weave GitOps Dashboard
-Before we move on and create the files necessary to deploy our apps, we're going to install a nice dashboard to get us a visual interface and understand what's going on.
+It's always nice to have a dashboard to see what's going on, so let's install the Weave GitOps Dashboard:

 Install the open source Weave GitOps CLI with:
 ```shell